 - Docking funds from other assets such as lottery winnings, tax refunds, and other sources of income

 - Holding the parent in contempt of court, including possible jail time.

 - Income withholding (from the parent’s paycheck

-Taking Your Child Support Arrears Case to Family Court
+Taking Your Child Support Arrears Case to Family Court, Utah

 The Office of Recovery Services (ORS) will try to collect back-owed child support payments if you already have obtained a judgment from the court.
 Sometimes the methods of the ORS aren’t enough to recover funds that are passed due.
 The custodial parent can take direct action by taking the case to court and asking a judge to file an enforcement action.
 The judge can then issue an order that makes the non-custodial parent become current on delinquent child support payments.
 This will force the non-custodial parent to follow the agreements made in the court order.
 A Utah divorce attorney can walk you through the process of filing a court order to obtain back child support payments.
 The statute of limitations for obtaining child support arrears is 4 years and must be established before the child’s 18th birthday.
 The judge has a few options to enforce the agreement including:

 - Holding the custodial parent in contempt of court, which could place the non-custodial parent in jail